 - 4 teaspoons vanilla extract

-- 2 and 1/4 cups gluten free all purpose baking flour, unsifted
+- 2 1/4 cups gluten-free all purpose baking flour, unsifted

-- 1/2 cup all natural peanut butter (I used Justin’s Classic Peanut Butter squeeze packs), for drizzle
+- 1/2 cup peanut butter (we used Justin’s Classic Peanut Butter squeeze packs), for drizzle

 - Preheat oven to 350 degrees and line a 9-by-13 inch brownie pan with parchment paper.

-- Melt chocolate on the stovetop or in microwave with 3 tablespoons of the butter, and allow to cool so that it is only slightly warm but still liquid.
+- Melt chocolate on the stovetop or in the microwave with 3 tablespoons of butter.
+Then, allow it to cool so that it is only slightly warm but still liquid.
 (You’ll be incorporating it into the egg mixture later, and you don’t want it to cook the eggs.)

 - Beat the rest of the cooled, melted butter with the sugar, eggs, and vanilla in a large bowl.
 Whisk the melted chocolate into this egg-sugar mixture.
 Add the mucuna pruriens powder and thoroughly combine.

 - Pour batter into the pan, smooth, and drizzle with peanut butter.
-Drag a knife through the peanut butter drizzle in a criss-cross fashion to create a design.
+Then, drag a knife through the peanut butter drizzle in a criss-cross fashion to create a design.

 - Bake for 40-45 minutes at 350 degrees or until a butter knife inserted comes out clean.
 Brownies should be crispy on the edges and fudgy in the middle.

-- Cool your peanut butter brownies 30 minutes in the pan before cutting.
+- Cool your peanut butter brownies for 30 minutes in the pan before cutting.
 Enjoy!

-Recipe yields about 2 dozen 2-inch square gluten free peanut butter brownies.
+- This recipe yields about 2 dozen 2-inch square gluten-free peanut butter brownies.
 (Or 1 dozen massive, New York City bakery-sized brownies.)

 - Fun fact: There is about twice as much chocolate in this recipe as in standard brownie recipes.
-However, you might want to avoid these brownies if you are caffeine sensitive; there is a LOT of chocolate in this batter.
+However, you might want to avoid these brownies if you are caffeine sensitive.
+There is a LOT of chocolate in this batter.

 - As noted above, this recipe is gluten-free.
 However, you can also make it dairy-free by substituting melted coconut oil for melted butter.
 (That being said, these brownies still pair really nicely with ice cream in a sundae.)
 Either way: Enjoy!